5 WAYS YOUR FINANCE TEAM

 Data science for business intelligence and finance

 Today, we share with you five reasons why data science can be a valuable asset for your finance department.
-As you know, we in Shapelets love to find new innovative solutions to help businesses achieve success.
-Let’s bring some context first.
+As you know, we at Shapelets love to find new innovative solutions to help businesses achieve success in their business intelligence strategies.
+Get ready to level up your technical skills.
+But, let’s bring some context first.

-Data scientists must have strong technical skills, such as statistics, data arquitecture, or coding.
+Data scientists must have strong technical skills, such as statistics, data architecture, or coding.
 But they also need to have a good understanding of the business.
-In fact, data science can help businesses solve problems in different areas, such as optimizing efficiency or automating processes.
-This is why data professionals can support teams and help them perform better, particularly in finance.
+In fact, data science can help businesses solve problems in different areas, such as optimizing efficiency or process automation.
+This is why data analytics professionals can support teams and help them perform better, particularly in finance.

 Data science has become an essential tool for quickly and easily analyzing data, reducing the need for human input.
 Financial institutions and departments have long been reliant on data to make sound decisions.
 As artificial intelligence and machine learning continue to develop, this reliance is only going to increase.
 Let’s see some of the multiple data science applications in finance: